Adam Solski

-Adam Solski (January 4, 1895-April 9, 1940) was a soldier of the Polish Legions of World War I, a participant in the Polish–Soviet War, and a major in the Polish Army in the interwar period.
+Adam Solski (January 4, 1895 – April 9, 1940) was a soldier of the Polish Legions of World War I, a participant in the Polish–Soviet War, and a major in the Polish Army in the interwar period.
 Solski fought in the 1939 Invasion of Poland.
 Captured by the Red Army during the Soviet invasion of Poland, he was murdered in the Katyn massacre, on April 9, 1940.

 Early life

 Solski attended high school in Lwow.
-In February 1913 he joined the local Sokol Organization, and soon afterwards attended military courses at Bolechow.
+In February 1913 he joined the local Sokol Organization, and soon afterwards attended military courses at Bolechów (Bolekhiv, Ukraine).
 In August 1914 he volunteered for the Eastern Legion, and from 1916 he served in the 3rd Brigade, Polish Legions.

 Polish Army

 In November 1918 Solski joined the newly created Polish Army and fought in the Polish-Soviet war of 1920, in which he was an officer in the headquarters of 9th Infantry Division.
 On July 1, 1923 Solski was promoted to captain.
-At that time, he was serving in the 35th Infantry Regiment, stationed in Brzesc nad Bugiem.
+At that time, he was serving in the 35th Infantry Regiment, stationed in Brest.
 On January 1, 1932, he became a major of the 57th Infantry Regiment, stationed in Poznań.
 In summer 1939, Solski was mobilized to the Reserve Center of 14th Infantry Division, with which he fought in the German invasion of Poland.
 In late September 1939, Solski was captured by the Red Army while attempting to escape occupied Kresy and flee to Hungary.
 He was first sent to a POW camp at Putyvl, but later the NKVD transferred him to Kozelsk.